 This may seem like a strange solution, but it does help.
 Wearing tight, constricting clothing prevents your body from breathing.
 If your body begins to feel extremely hot, it’s very likely that you’ll begin sweating from your head.
 You should also make sure that your scalp can breathe, as well.
 Avoid tight caps that ‘suffocate’ your head, since, like the rest of your body, your scalp needs a chance to breathe too.
-Heat that is trapped inside your cap can make your sweat glands work overtime.
+The heat that is trapped inside your cap can make your sweat glands work overtime.

 3. Drink a lot of water

-Drinking water and staying hydrated will help your body and stay cool, and will help you sweat less.
+Drinking water and staying hydrated will help your body and stay cool and will help you sweat less.
 Moreover, it will help replenish the water content your body has lost because of excessive sweating.
 So, try drinking as much water as you can throughout the day.

 4. Manage stress